 Your Marketing Stack Is a System.
 Are You Treating It Like One?

-Your company says your team exists to drive growth.
-But if every budget decision is based on last-click attribution, your system's actual purpose is just to fund whatever channel the user happened to click last.
+Your company says you exist to drive long-term growth.
+But every budget decision is based on last-click attribution.

 If attribution models are shaping your system's purpose, it's worth understanding how they actually work.